1. Answers

 npm install @pulumi/pulumi @pulumi/aws @pulumi/kubernetes

-2. Configure your AWS credentials.
-You can do this by setting environment variables or using the AWS CLI to configure your profile.
+2. Set up your AWS credentials.
+This can be done by setting environment variables or using the AWS CLI to configure your profile.

-3. Set up the Kubernetes provider to connect to your Rancher-managed cluster.
-You will need the kubeconfig file for your cluster.
+3. Configure the Kubernetes provider to connect to your Rancher-managed cluster.
+You will need access to the kubeconfig file associated with your cluster.

 Step 3: Deploy the Jupyter Helm Chart

-1. Add the Helm chart repository and deploy the Jupyter chart:
+1. Add the Helm chart repository and deploy the Jupyter chart using the following TypeScript code:

 import * as pulumi from "@pulumi/pulumi";